 Having a go-to club that can help you nail the middle of the fairway on command is an absolute must for any golfer, and frankly using the driver in some situations poses significant risks.
 Your driving iron should be that club.

 If you’ve watched any professional golf, you’ve probably seen the likes of Tiger Woods or Ollie Sneiderjans hitting a perfect stinger down the fairway with one of these utility irons, especially in windy conditions.

-Having a driving iron in your bag gives you versatility on the golf course, and options off the tee box.
+The best driving irons out there give you versatility on the golf course, and options off the tee box.
 Windy conditions or tight fairways surrounded by hazards can put you in danger of making a mistake that can cost you a scoring opportunity.
 Using a driving iron can help you take a safe shot down the middle of the fairway without a huge sacrifice in distance.

 In this guide we’ll tell you everything you need to know about driving irons so you can add this awesome utility club to your bag.
 Check out our full guide below!

 Short on time?
-Here’s our favorite driving iron: Titleist U510
+Here are a few of our favorite driving irons for 2020: